Economics Basics — Answer Key

 Service

-A warm winter coat is a need (clothing).
-A new video game is a want.
-A haircut at a salon is a service.
-A glass of clean water is a need (water).
+A warm winter coat keeps a person from getting too cold, which makes it a need for clothing.
+A new video game is fun but not necessary to live, so it is a want.
+A haircut is helpful work done by another person, which makes it a service.
+A glass of clean water is something every body must have to survive, so it is a need for water.